swatimondal3115/PRODIGY_DS_05/README.md

 This project involves an exploratory data analysis (EDA) on US accident data.
 The dataset used for this analysis is sourced from https://www.kaggle.com/datasets/sobhanmoosavi/us-accidents.

 ### Repository structure:
-us_accident_data_analysis.ipynb: Jupyter Notebook with the code for data preprocessing, analysis, and visualization.
+PRODIGY_DS_05.ipynb: Jupyter Notebook with the code for data preprocessing, analysis, and visualization.

 #### project preview:
 In this project, I perform an exploratory data analysis (EDA) on US accident data to uncover insights and patterns.
 The process involves the following steps: